 Away from personal training, I have continued to pursue my own fitness, trying to improve with each year – while not getting obsessed.

 When I was 54, I thought I had done well enough to enter a fitness model contests – like bodybuilding but nicer!
-I did well then, and caught the bug – I’ve now appeared in 10 such events, and have 18 trophies to show for it.
-Particular high-points of this were winning my first British Championship then – a year later – the World Championships for both Fitness Modelling and Muscle Modelling, all of these in categories for the Over 50’s.
+I did well then, and caught the bug – I’ve now appeared in 10 events, and have trophies to show for it.
+Particular high-points of this were winning my first British then the World Championships for both Fitness Modelling and Muscle Modelling, all of these in categories for the Over 50’s.
 And most recently I competed in Muscle Beach in California, and managed a 5th place trophy in the Over 35 age group.

 It’s an amazing feeling, being on stage with the lights, audience and cameras – wearing nothing but some shorts and a spray tan!
 I’m the first to admit its not for everyone, but I love it.